dbpedia/dbpedia-lookup/doc/indexing.md

   * **fieldName:** The name of the field to be indexed.
 This is **also** the name of the variable in the query that will hold the field values
   * **documentVariable:** The name of the variable in the query that will hold the ID of the target lucene document.
   * **query:** The query describing the selection of document ID and field value from the target knowledge graph.
+  * the **#VALUES#** comment in the query: #VALUES# is a SPARQL comment and thus usually ignored.
+It acts as a placeholder for a SPARQL VALUES clause that gets inserted automatically when passing a list of URIs to the indexing process via the `values` parameter.
+This can be used to only retrieve bindings for a specific set of resources.

 ### Testing the Queries